 Climate change mitigation directs energy production

-Finland has practically reached its own target of increasing renewable energy by 2020 (38%), and emissions reductions in energy production are progressing within the EU emissions trading system.
-In 2015, 79 per cent of electricity generated in Finland was emission-free, and renewable energy sources in electricity generation accounted for 45 per cent.
-In district heat production, the share of renewable wood and other biofuels increased to almost 33 per cent in 2015.
+Finland has already almost reached its share of the 2030 renewable energy increase target (42¤) and emission reductions from energy production are progressing under the EU’s emissions trading scheme.
+In 2022, almost 90 % of the elextricity produced in Finland was already emission-free, with renewables accounting for 54 % of elextricity production.
+In district heat production, the share of renewable wood and other biofuels and waste heat rose to almost 61 % in 2022.

-The strength of Finland’s energy production has for long been the diversity of the production palette in both electricity and heat production.
-The palette should be kept as diverse even after fossil energy sources have been phased out.
-Finnish Energy has committed itself to a climate-neutral energy future by 2050.
+The strength of Finland’s energy production has long been the diversity of its production mix – both in electricity and heat production.
+It should remain so even after fossil fuels are phased out.
+The energy industry is committed to a climate-neutral energy future by 2035.